 Participation in Baccalaureate, Commencement exercises and other seniors events is a privilege accorded to Seniors who have met the academic, disciplinary, financial and attendance standards of the school.
 A senior who does not meet the academic requirements for graduation or who has not met his financial obligations to Archbishop Curley High School will not receive a diploma at the Commencement exercises.
-Any senior who fails more than one (1) credit may not participate in

-Graduation exercises or other senior class events.
+Any senior who fails more than one (1) credit may not participate in Graduation exercises or other senior class events.
+Any senior who fails more than 2.5 credits in his senior year will not graduate from Archbishop Curley High School.
 Participation in both the Baccalaureate exercises and the Graduation rehearsal are also required in order for a student to participate in the Commencement Ceremony.